 Cook macaroni in 3 cups boiling salted water in saucepan until tender.
 Set aside, covered, for 5 minutes; drain.
 Saute' onion, green pepper and celery in butter in skillet until golden; set aside.
 Brown ground beef with seasonings in skillet, stirring until crumbly.

 Heat the pork, gravy, soy sauce, and brown sugar together slowly.
 In a small skillet, saute' onion and celery in margarine or oil.
 Do not overcook the onion and celery, leaving a little crispy.
-Add to the meat and gravy mixture just before serving.
-Serve over hot cooked rice.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.